zztalker/imunify360-doc/docs/faq_and_known_issues/README.md

 * <span class="notranslate">`DMA_CODE`</span>: metropolitan area code if supported by the database.
 (US only)
 * <span class="notranslate">`AREA_CODE`</span>: phone system area code.
 (US only)

+### 10. How to clone Imnify360 configuration on another system?

+The solution is available in [FAQ section](https://cloudlinux.zendesk.com/hc/en-us/articles/360022689394-How-to-Clone-Imunify360-Installation)